sarathorhalls/Blackjack-Vidmotsforritunar-verkefni/README.md

 ## Prerequisites

 - Have [Maven](https://maven.apache.org/download.cgi) and it's Prerequisites installed.
 - Have version 17.0.1 or newer of [JavaFX](https://gluonhq.com/products/javafx/) installed.
+(I'm not entirely sure if this is necessary)
 - I recommend running this in VSCode.

 ## How to run